navalsingh9/naval-qda/README.md

 ## License

 CC BY-NC-ND 4.0 — NAVAL-QDA is source-available, maintainer-controlled software.
 Users may inspect, use, and share unmodified copies under the CC BY-NC-ND 4.0 license.
 Modified redistributions and commercial use are not permitted.
-Bug reports and pull requests are welcome, but only official releases published by the maintainer are authorized NAVAL-SEM distributions. https://creativecommons.org/licenses/by-nc-nd/4.0/
+Bug reports and pull requests are welcome, but only official releases published by the maintainer are authorized NAVAL-QDA distributions. https://creativecommons.org/licenses/by-nc-nd/4.0/

 ---